 My life as a cop was stressful.
 More so than I could ever imagine.
 I have been fortunate to never having to pull the trigger of my service weapon.
 I have been to many officer involved shootings however and they have made a big impact on me.
 I can honestly say though, I have never been to a shooting nor knew of one on our department where I thought the shooting was based on race.
 Being a mentalist now for many years, I feel I can read people pretty well.
 I have black friends, and my wife is Mexican American.
 My paternal grandmother came to America from Sweden at age nine and did not speak English.
 My two daughters are half white and my mother and father-in-law do not speak English either.
 I cannot say I have never had a racial thought.
 I would be lying if I did.
 I think when people are met with racism, most people will meet that racism with racism.
 At least initially.
 Perception is as unique as DNA.
 We cannot completely erase our memory banks.

 We are all going through a tough time in America right now.
 We have the Derek Chauvin trial going on, defund the police movements and the media constantly stirring things up.
 This is all on top of a pandemic and civil unrest in 2020.
 Anytime an entire race is singled out, its racism.
 All white people are not racists, all black people are not racists.
 All cops are not singling out black people.
 This is really getting old.
 Why can't we get passed all this and move on as a nation?

 Will racism ever end?
 I think the best way to put this is when Morgan Freeman was interviewed by Don Lemon of CNN.
 "How do we stop racism Morgan?, Don Lemon asked.
 "Stop talking about it" Morgan Freeman answered.
 Here-here.

 Motivational Speaker, Mentalist, and Author

 About This Contributor

-Giani provides a keynote that includes magic and mentalism!
+Giani provides programs that include magic and mentalism!